 OverviewBible.com has an excellent page that describes major study Bibles, their theological traditions, and their strengths.
 Link here.

-The problems with study bibles are non-trivial, so for most personal study I would recommend a good Introduction to the Bible (listed below) rather than a study bible.
+The limitations of study bibles are non-trivial, so for most personal study I would recommend a good Introduction to the Bible (listed below) rather than a study bible.
 If you are doing any sort of research for a class or for sermon preparation, study bibles cannot bear the weight those goals at all (see the infographic at BibTheo.com/Research for a sense of their limited utility).
 But if you want to use a study bible as a point of entry into the Bible, the following are noteworthy:

 Keener, Craig and John Walton, NIV Cultural Backgrounds Study Bible: Bringing the Life of the Ancient World to Scripture.
 Grand Rapids: Zondervan, 2016.
 The authors are named on the cover and stand behind the material printed alongside the Biblical text.
 That transparency alone, even apart from the well-deserved and stellar reputations of Drs.
 Keener and Walton, make this study bible a standout among the field.